Upfront Mortgage Insurance Premiums (UFMIP): What You Need To Know

 First, let's discuss some details about FHA loans.
 When you choose to get an FHA loan through the Department of Housing and Urban Development (HUD) and the Federal Housing Administration, you must get a home loan from an FHA-approved lender.

-FHA loans, which are designed for low-to-moderate income borrowers, require lower minimum down payment requirements and lower credit scores.
-You should have a credit score of 580 and higher with a 3.5% down payment.
-If you can put 10% down, you must have a credit score in the 500 – 579 range.
+FHA loans – designed to help low-to-moderate income borrowers afford a home purchase – have a low minimum down payment and a low credit score requirement.
+With a credit score of 580 or higher, you can make the minimum 3.5% down payment.
+If your credit score is in the 500 – 579 range, you’ll need to put 10% down.
 The minimum credit score for an FHA loan is 580 at Rocket Mortgage®.

-You must meet certain requirements to get an FHA loan:
+You must satisfy the following requirements to get an FHA loan:

-- You must plan to live in the home as your primary residence.
+• You must plan to treat the home as your primary residence.

-- You must plan to live in the home within 60 days of closing.
+• You must plan to move into the home within 60 days of closing.

-Let's walk through an example of how UFMIP might work.
-Let's say you plan to buy a home for $200,000.
-You're approved for an FHA loan and you must make a 3.5% down payment.
-You'll need to bring 1.75% of that amount to the closing table, in addition to other closing costs as well.
+Now for an example of how UFMIP might work.
+Let’s say you plan to buy a home for $200,000 and you’re approved for an FHA loan and must make a 3.5% down payment.
+You’ll need to bring 1.75% of that amount to the closing table, in addition to other closing costs.

 What if you want to refinance your loan?
-You may want to consider using an FHA streamline refinance, which means you can refinance an already-existing FHA-insured mortgage without having to submit credit information and undergo underwriting through your lender.
-You must meet a few requirements.
-You must:
+You may want to consider using an FHA Streamline Refinance, which means you can refinance an already-existing FHA-insured mortgage without having to submit credit information.
+To refinance, you must:

-- Experience a net tangible benefit – in other words, it must be beneficial for you to take the streamline refinance.
+• Experience a net tangible benefit (In other words, it must be beneficial for you to take the FHA Streamline Refinance.)

-Note: You're not exempt from paying mortgage insurance with a streamline refinance.
+Note: You’re not exempt from paying mortgage insurance with an FHA Streamline Refinance.
 You must pay a UFMIP of 0.55%.

 Get approved to buy a home.